abachma2/d3ploy/README.md

 and test with:

-`pytest`.
+`pytest`

+If tests fail:
-If tests fail due to module import errors, try `pip3 install --upgrade scipy==1.2.0`.
-Make sure the python version used to install cyclus and d3ploy is consistent.
-If Python 3 is being used, the python package dependencies should be installed with `pip3`.
+ - Module import errors: try `pip3 install --upgrade scipy==1.2.0`
+ - Make sure the python version used to install cyclus and d3ploy is consistent
+ - If Python 3 is being used, the python package dependencies should be installed with `pip3`
+ - Double check dependencies are installed, if Cyclus can't find the d3ploy archetype library, then try installing arch via `conda install -c bashtage arch`

 ## demand_driven_deployment_inst and supply_driven_deployment_inst